 - The online voting will be promoted via the University's social media channels and in direct emails to alumni.

-- The winner will be announced at the EUSA Student Awards ceremony in Edinburgh on 2 April 2020.
+- The winner will be announced at the EUSA Student Awards on TBC.

 Terms and conditions

 - Provide personal information that is in all respects true, accurate and up to date.

 - Notify the University of Edinburgh immediately of any relevant changes in their application/nomination at any stage during the application process.

 Nomination rules and restrictions